d3k081/vtm_scenario/curitiba_characters/helena_rocha.md

 - Offered a **Primogen seat** — and must decide whether to accept power or remain a voice of dissent
 - Begins probing her father’s disappearance — and finds **Kindred fingerprints** in the past

+---

+### 🧬 Notable Trait: "Sheriff’s Daughter"

+Helena is widely known as the childe of the former Sheriff — a Brujah elder who was instrumental in purging the Sabbat and maintaining order during the city's darkest nights.
+While some respect her for her lineage, others whisper that she’s only in the Court because of her sire’s legacy.
+This notoriety follows her in every Elysium, making her both **respected and resented** — a symbol of old loyalty and unresolved suspicion.